When to visit the vet?

 Prognosis and follow-up care

-The prognosis for dogs with DementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
-Alzheimer's disease is the most common form of dementia. varies and depends on the severity of the disease and the response to treatment.
+The prognosis for dogs with dementiaDementia is an umbrella term for diseases characterized by a progressive loss of cognitive function, severe enough to interfere with daily life.
+Alzheimer's disease is the most common form of dementia. varies and depends on the severity of the condition and the response to treatment.
 While the disease itself is progressiveProgressive describes a condition or disease that worsens over time.
-This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage., many dogs can maintain a good quality of life for a considerable period of time with the right support.
+This term is often used to characterize the course of an illness that causes increasingly severe symptoms or damage., many dogs can maintain a good quality of life for a considerable period with the right support.

 Early interventions and continuous adjustment of the treatment strategy can help alleviate symptoms and improve the dog’s well-being.
 Veterinarians often work closely with owners to develop individual treatment plans that meet the specific needs of the dog.